 When we get this feeling of mental stuckness it makes it harder to be motivated.
 Harder to be engaged socially.
 Harder to do the jobs that simply need to be done.

 My father and I were talking about the increase in anxiety and depression globally (he’s a psychiatrist).
-He likened the rise in low level mood disorders as functioning with a sprained muscle.
+He likened the rise in low level mood disorders to functioning with a sprained muscle.
 It isn’t like having a broken leg or a shrapnel wound, but a pulled muscle is debilitating in its constant pain and discomfort.
 You are always aware of it and it prevents you from doing things you once wouldn’t have thought twice about.
 Our world is one filled with increasing stresses, from heightened international political tensions and growing social inequality, to the high demands of a work and school place that seems to invade all waking hours.
 We are always on call.
 Emails from students and bosses and workmates in our non-working hours are (even if implicitly) expected to be replied to instantly because everyone knows we get notifications on our mobiles.
 Social media adds to this feeling of being constantly on call as it limits our down time.
 Hours can go by as we scroll through Twitter and Instagram, whether we are following celebrities, our friends, or new sites.
 We are all stressed.
 We are all functioning with a strained emotional muscle.

 That’s when we need to create some mental space for ourselves.
 As with most things, this is easier said than done.
 Because we spend a lot of time focused on the future, or on external demands, we don’t often sit and reflect on where we are right now, and what we are really wanting.